maszaa/remote-desktop-software-controller/README.md

 8. List of available software windows is available at `http://<your LAN IP>/`.
 You must login to access.

 `RDSC.exe` has other commands available as well.
 Open Git Bash or Powershell, execute the exe and give it `--help` argument.

+### Enable on startup

+1. Create a shortcut for `RDSC.exe`.
+2. Press `Windows` + `R` on your keyboard
+3. Then write `shell:startup` and hit `Enter`
+4. Folder for shortcuts to be executed in the Windows startup should open
+5. Copy thw shortcut to Windows startup folder
+6. Restart your computer to check if the configuration works.
+The server should now start at Windows startup.

 ## Development installation